This page provides information on VRscans.

 Information – Displays some useful information contained in the .vrscan file, such as the actual material sample size.

-Filter Color – A color multiplier for the material sample that can be used to tint the material.
+Filter Color – A color multiplier for the material sample and can be used to tint the material.
 (It will affect the color of the reflections as well.
 Acts as a post effect.)

 Paint Color – Used to change the color of the material without losing the texture or changing the reflection color.
 For example, it can be used to changing the color of wood or leather without losing the material texture.

 Gamma Correction – Adjusts the gamma of the material (including Filter Color and Paint Color if used) as a post effect.

 Saturation – Controls the saturation of the material (including Filter Color and Paint Color if used) as a post effect.